Snowboarding Calories Burned Calculator

 Is snowboarding good for weight loss?

-Snowboarding has a MET value of 5.3, which means it burns a moderate amount of calories.
-A 160-lb person burns about 385 calories per hour.
+Snowboarding has a selected MET value of 5.3, which means it burns a moderate amount of calories.
+A 160-lb person burns about 404 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular snowboarding combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during snowboarding?